Amarjit Singh Kiyam: International career

 Amarjit represented the India under-17 side which participated in the 2017 FIFA U-17 World Cup which was hosted in India.
 He was the captain of the Indian team in U-17 World Cup.

 Amarjit represented India national team in the 2019 King's Cup on June 5 in the opening match against Curaçao as he came as a substitute for Pronay Halder.
 He became the first player to born after 2000 to play in the senior team.
 He was named in the squad for the 2022 FIFA World Cup Qualifier games against Oman and Qatar in September 2019, but had to leave the squad due to an arm injury.

 Personal life

-His cousin Jeakson Singh is also a professional footballer currently playing for Kerala Blasters.
+His cousin Jeakson Singh is also a professional footballer currently playing for East Bengal.
 Both of them represented the India national under-17 team in the 2017 FIFA U-17 World Cup India where Jeakson scored India's first ever goal in a FIFA tournament.
 His cousin sister, Kritina Devi Thounaojam also represented India in youth teams.
 He has made history as a youngster, moving from the India U-17 team to the senior squad in only 2 years.